solidusio-contrib/solidus_shipstation/README.md

 - If you change the shipping method of an order in ShipStation, the change will not be reflected in Solidus and the tracking link might not work properly.
-- When `shipstation_capture_at_notification` is enabled, any errors during payment capture will prevent the update of the shipment's tracking number.
+- When `capture_at_notification` is enabled, any errors during payment capture will prevent the update of the shipment's tracking number.

 ## Development